annaesvensson/yellow-help/yellow-task-list.md

 - [ ] Updated edit extension toolbar, improved link and file selection dialog.
 Give users more control.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated gallery extension, popup can be triggered by clicking on a link.
 Give users more flexibility.
+- [x] Updated help extension, style guide for experienced developers and writers.
+For more consistency.
 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
+- [x] Updated maintain extension, new way of maintaining extensions.
+For more consistency.
+- [x] Updated maintain extension, changed status value from available to maintained.
+For more consistency.
 - [x] Updated Markdown extension, improved email handling for long TLD.
 TLD with more than 3 characters.
 - [x] Updated Markdown extension, syntax for collapsible blocks was added.
 Users can show/hide details.
 - [x] Updated Markdown extension, syntax for general blocks has changed.
 Make it more intuitive.
-- [x] Updated publish extension, style guide for experienced developers and writers
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Updated system settings, ContactSiteEmail and EditSiteEmail have been replaced.
 Less troubleshooting.
 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.